-Kumamoto is often referred to as “country of fire.”
-Because in Kumamoto prefecture, there is Mt.
-Aso that still continues volcanic activity.
-It is a popular course in Kumamoto prefecture to see this volcano.
-Kumamoto City, the prefectural capital, is home to Kumamoto Castle, a very popular castle along with Himeji Castle and Matsumoto Castle.
+Kumamoto is sometimes called “Fire Country”.
+This is because Kumamoto Prefecture has Mt.
+Aso, which is still active volcanically.
+Viewing this volcano is a popular course in Kumamoto Prefecture.
+Kumamoto City, the prefectural capital, is home to Kumamoto Castle, which is as popular as Himeji Castle and Matsumoto Castle.
 This castle is also a must-see.

 Outline of Kumamoto